 Rounders Cricket Softball

-GCSE and BTEC Sport Studies
+GCSE and TECH Award Sport Studies

-Students opting to take Sport Studies at GCSE will be selected onto one of two pathways.
+Students opting to take sport studies at GCSE will be selected onto one of two pathways.
 The GCSE course is traditionally a more academic pathway that has a significant amount of theory content assessed over two exams at the end of the course.
 This qualification also has a practical assessment across three sports.

 This courses follow the Edexcel exam board specification.